JordanllHarper/file_dump/README.md

 - [ ] remaining xxd features
 - [ ] other customization features

-## Remaining xxd features
+## Remaining features

 - [x] Reading from stdin if no file is specified or if '-' is specified
 - [x] Sending to an outfile if specified
 - [x] Specifying '-' as an outfile
+- [x] Padding out values if a hex line is not as long as specified max cols

+## Ones I'll probably not do anytime soon

 - [ ] Option parameters work with decimal, hexadecimal or octal notation

-## Ones I'll probably not do anytime soon

 - [ ] Convert a hexdump file to binary